zartosht/learning-python/003-Control Structures.md

 permalink: 003-Control-Structures
 ---

-# Lesson: Control Structures in Python
+# Control Structures in Python

 ## Overview
 This lesson delves into the control structures in Python, which are crucial for directing the flow of a program.
 By the end of this lesson, you'll understand the different types of control structures including conditional statements, loops, and branching mechanisms that Python uses to execute code conditionally, repeatedly, or iteratively.